marleydoughty/pictalk/README.md

 - Users can delete icons from the sentence strip
 - Users can play a constructed sentence
 - Users can view a 'Folders' page that organizes icons by category
-- Users can view a settings page that gives account info and logout abilities
+- Users can view a Settings page that gives account info and logout abilities

 ### Proposed features